sohale/sohale.github.io/pages/reinvented.md

 * Importance of incorporating Uncertainty in Neural Networks

 * Model uncertainty and formalising it (in general)
+* Ideas related to Information Geometry (I called them model manifolds)

 * Non-Laplace uncertainty

 *  Some solutions for Maxwell's Daemon paradox

+* Principle of maximum entropy (Later found it was given by by Jaynes
+* Principle of maximum information
+* Principle of Information bottleneck (later: found out it was given by Naftali Tishby)

 ## Philosophy
 * Epistemology